MicrosoftDocs/win32/desktop-src/Controls/em-nosetfocus.md

 - Commctrl.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # EM\_NOSETFOCUS message

 \[Intended for internal use; not recommended for use in applications.
 This message may not be supported in future versions of Windows.\]

 Prevents a single-line edit control from receiving keyboard focus.
-You can send this message explicitly or by using the [**Edit\_NoSetFocus**](edit-nosetfocus.md) macro.
+You can send this message explicitly or by using the [**Edit\_NoSetFocus**](/windows/win32/Commctrl/nf-commctrl-edit_nosetfocus?branch=master) macro.

 ## Parameters